 Nazgole began her career by providing legal counsel to startups, small to mid-sized businesses, and entrepreneurs, and continues to assist businesses with their legal needs.
 She has served as general counsel for businesses in various industries, including software development, linen manufacturing, real estate development, construction, rental property, equestrian, restaurant and food, youth development, mental health, film production, cosmetology, carpentry, auto repair, and more.

-Nazgole graduated with a full scholarship from Southwestern Law School, where she currently serves as an adjunct Associate Professor of Law for Securities Regulation, an upper division course.
+Nazgole graduated with a full scholarship from Southwestern Law School, where she currently serves as an adjunct professor.
 During law school, she served as a writer on the Moot Court Honors Program and also received various awards, including the Witkin Award for Academic Excellence in Legal Analysis, Writing, and Skills (Appellate Advocacy), Brief Finalist Writer Award, and Public Interest Grant.

 Professional Associations and Memberships

 - United States District Court, Central District of California

 - United States Court of Appeals, Ninth Circuit

 - Adjunct Professor, Southwestern Law School (2018-present)

 - Board of Governors, Beverly Hills Bar Association, (2022-present)